Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

-Rapid coseismic restrengthening emerges as the principal mechanism controlling repeated reactivation, causing a fault portion to slip and stop more than once during the same earthquake.
+Rapid coseismic restrengthening emerges as the principal mechanism controlling downdip repeated reactivation, causing a fault portion to slip and stop more than once during the same earthquake.
 The mechanisms driving rupture reactivation are illustrated by the along-dip evolution of shear stress and frictional strength (Figs.~\ref{Fig3:reactivation}c--d), and by the corresponding time series at the hypocenter (Fig.~\ref{Fig3:reactivation}e).

-Initially, as slip rate increases, both along-dip shear stress and effective friction coefficient sharply rise due to the instantaneous response of rate-and-state friction to slip rate changes (the direct effect, \cite{Dieterich1979Modeling}), quickly followed by rapid weakening \cite{Noda2009Earthquakea, DiToro2011Fault}, causing dynamic stress drops of up to 10~MPa (Fig.~\ref{Fig3:reactivation}e).
+Initially, as slip rate increases, both along-dip shear stress and effective friction coefficient sharply rise due to the instantaneous response of rate-and-state friction to slip rate changes, quickly followed by dynamic weakening (see Methods), causing dynamic stress drops of up to 10~MPa (Fig.~\ref{Fig3:reactivation}e).
 As slip rate subsequently ceases, a healing front follows.
 The growing slip pulse gradually concentrates shear stress in its hypocentral region eventually overcoming local fault strength and reactivating slip, consistent with theoretical predictions for singular, self-similar pulse-like rupture \cite{Nielsen2003SelfHealing} and simpler 2D numerical simulations \cite{Gabriel2012Transition}.
 This process repeats multiple times, resulting in six distinct slip episodes at the hypocenter in our preferred rupture model.
-Notably, all secondary ruptures are pulse-like in the downdip direction and evolve into crack-like ruptures in the updip region, mirroring the depth-dependent behavior of the initial primary rupture.
+Notably, all secondary ruptures are pulse-like in the downdip direction and coalesce with the free-surface reflected front into crack-like ruptures in the updip region.
+The sustained crack-like slip updip and continued dynamic stressing limit the formation of healing fronts, and pulse-like rupture does not develop there.
+Thus, a key difference is not whether coseismic restrengthening occurs, but whether it is sufficient to arrest dynamic slip.
+Downdip, restrengthening more readily arrests slip, allowing self-healing pulses and repeated reactivation.